 A person who commits first-degree burglary is a person who knowingly enters unlawfully or remains unlawfully in a building or occupied structure with the intent to commit a crime against the property or a person.
 Additionally, while either entering or inside or leaving, the person or someone with that person, assaults and menaces or possesses and threatens the use of a deadly weapon.

-Basically, there are two parts to committing first-degree burglary.
-First, one must unlawfully enter or remain in a building they are not allowed to be inside while intending to commit a crime.
+Basically, there are two parts to committing the first-degree burglary.
+First, one must unlawfully enter or remain in a building.
+They are not allowed to be inside while intending to commit a crime.
 Trespassing does not count as a crime.
 For example, a person must enter with the intent to commit theft or harm someone inside the building.
 Second, while entering, inside, or leaving, the person must commit menacing, assault, or have a deadly weapon and threaten to use or use it.

-A person commits Second Degree Burglary if the person enters or remains unlawfully into a building with the intent to commit a crime against person or property.
+A person commits second-degree burglary if the person enters or remains unlawfully into a building with the intent to commit a crime against a person or property.

 Often this is charged when a person breaks into another person’s home or business to commit theft.
 It is also used in domestic violence cases, where one party is angry and goes into another’s home and some form of harassment occurs.

 Second-degree burglary is a class four felony unless the building entered into is a “dwelling,” or in other words, someone’s home or controlled substances as defined in 18-18-102(5) is the target of the theft, in which case the crime is a class three felony.

 A person commits third-degree burglary if that person enters or breaks into a vault, safe, cash register, coin vending machine, a product dispenser, money depository, safety deposit box, coin telephone, coin box, or other apparatus with the intent to commit a crime, usually the crime of theft.

 Third-degree burglary is a class five felony unless theft of a controlled substance is the object as defined in 18-18-102(5).